mo7amedaliEbaid/saudi_interview/interview/general.md

 // This will create a new int, it doesn't modify the original one immutableInt += 10;
 ```
 - Using immutable objects can lead to more predictable code, as you don't have to worry about unexpected changes in the object's state.
-It also facilitates reasoning about code in concurrent or asynchronous scenarios.
-Dart's final keyword is often used to create variables that, once assigned, cannot be reassigned to a different object, providing a level of immutability for the variable itself.
+- It also facilitates reasoning about code in concurrent or asynchronous scenarios.
+Dart's final keyword is often used to create variables that,
+- once assigned, cannot be reassigned to a different object, providing a level of immutability for the variable itself.

 #### advantages of using immutable data.
-- it's inherently thread safe, because since no code can alter its content , it is guaranted to the same reference no matter what code is accessing it.
+- it's inherently thread safe, because since no code can alter its content , it is guaranteed to the same reference no matter what code is accessing it.

 ### 6- What is a singleton ?
 - Singleton pattern ensures that a class has only one instance and also provides a global point of access to it.